xtendui/xtendui/src/gatsby/markdown/hidden/future/googlelocator/index.md

 category: "Hidden"
 parent: "Future"
 title: "GoogleLocator"
-description: "Plug and play a google maps locator, with all the basic functionality and more."
+description: "GoogleLocator is a plugin that manages google places and maps and markers."
 ---

-GoogleLocator is a standalone plugin that manages **google places and maps and markers**.

 ## Javascript